-Ranked-Choice Voting Delivers Another Victory To House Democrats
+Ranked-Choice Voting Delivers Democrats A House Seat

 A House Republican who represents the northern part of Maine became the latest incumbent to be unseated as the Democrats' blue wave continues to wash ashore more than a week after Election Day.